View Joseph Cox's Obituary on tuscaloosanews.com and share memories

 |

 REFORM – Joseph "J.P."
 Cox, age 73, of Reform, Ala., passed away June 14, 2019, at Baptist Memorial Hospital in Columbus, Miss.
-Funeral services will be 2:00 p.m.
+Funeral services will be 2 p.m.
 Tuesday, June 18, 2019, at Skelton Funeral Home Chapel.
 Burial will follow in Greenhill Memorial Gardens with Skelton Funeral Home of Reform directing.
-Visitation will be Monday, June 17, 2019, from 6 - 8 p.m., at the funeral home.

 He was preceded in death by his parents.

-Survivors include his wife of 30 years, Patricia Cook Cox of Reform; daughter, Brooklyn Cox of Reform; two brothers, Gregory Cox of Reform and Roger Cox (Mildred) of Dalton, Ga.
+Survivors include his wife of 30 years, Patricia Cook Cox of Reform; daughter, Brooklyn Cox Nystrom of Reform; two sons, Gregory Cox of Reform and Roger Cox (Mildred) of Dalton, Ga.; brother, Doug Wooten of Belk.

 J.P. was born September 12, 1945 in Chatsworth, Georgia to the late John and Bernice Cox.
 He was a member of Pickens County Church of Christ and a retired veteran of the United States Marine Corps.